-- \Maximum wireless signal rates are the physical rates derived from IEEE Standard 802.11 specifications.
-Actual wireless data throughput and wireless coverage are not guaranteed and will vary as a result of network conditions, client limitations, and environmental factors, including building materials, obstacles, volume and density of traffic, and client location. - \Use of 802.11ax (Wi-Fi 6), and features including OFDMA, 1024-QAM, and Target Wake Time requires clients to also support corresponding features.
-Actual power reduction by Target Wake Time may vary as a result of network conditions, client limitations, and environmental factors. - \ The amendment defines standardized modifications to both the IEEE 802.11 physical layers (PHY) and the IEEE 802.11 Medium Access Control (MAC) layer that enable at least one mode of operation capable of supporting improvement of at least four times the average throughput per station (measured at the MAC data service access point) in a dense deployment scenario. - \ 1,000 Mbps internet speeds require compatible service plans and equipment. - \ Use of WPA3 requires clients to also support WPA3. - \ This router may not support all the mandatory features as ratified in Draft 3.0 of IEEE 802.11AX specification.
+Maximum wireless signal rates are the physical rates derived from IEEE Standard 802.11 specifications.
+Actual wireless data throughput and wireless coverage are not guaranteed and will vary as a result of 1) environmental factors, including building materials, physical objects, and obstacles, 2) network conditions, including local interference, volume and density of traffic, product location, network complexity, and network overhead, and 3) client limitations, including rated performance, location, connection, quality, and client condition.

+Use of Wi-Fi 6 (802.11ax), and features including OFDMA, MU-MIMO, 1024-QAM, and HT160 require clients to also support the corresponding features.

+Saving clients' battery power requires clients to also support the 802.11ax Wi-Fi standard.
+Actual power reduction may vary as a result of network conditions, client limitations, and environmental factors.

+Use of WPA3 requires clients to also support the corresponding feature.

+This router may not support all the mandatory features as ratified in Draft 3.0 of IEEE 802.11ax specification.

+Further software upgrades for feature availability may be required.